niefia/Cogito/COGITO/SteamP2PCoop/Readme.md

 Make sure you set your SteamAppID in Steam.gd

-Run from SteamP2PCoopDemo in COGITO/SteamP2PCoop
+Run from project from the main scene
 Open the pause menu
 Use the new multiplayer menu